Mathelab/IntLIM/README.md

 Interpretation of metabolomics data is very challenging.
 Yet it can be eased through integration of metabolmoics with other ‘omics’ data.
 The IntLIM package, which includes a user-friendly RShiny web app, aims to integrate metabolomics data with transcriptomic data.
 Unlike other approaches, IntLIM is focused on understanding how specific gene-metabolite associations are affected by phenotypic features.
 To this end, we develop a linear modeling approach that describes how gene-metabolite associations are affected by phenotype.
 The workflow involves the following steps: 1) input gene expression/metabolomics data files, 2) filter data sets by gene and metabolite abundances and imputed values, 3) run the linear model to extract FDR-adjusted interaction p-values, 4) filter results by p-values and Spearman correlation differences, and 5) plot/visualize specific gene-metabolite associations.

 An example data set is provided within the package, and is a subset of the NCI-60 gene expression and metabolomics data (https://wiki.nci.nih.gov/display/NCIDTPdata/Molecular+Target+Data).
 The vignette outlines how to run the workflow.
+More details can be found in <a href="https://arxiv.org/abs/1802.10588" target="_blank">our manuscript</a>.

 ## IntLIM prerequisites